oskrocha/ipad-dev-server/README.md

 ---

-## 💡 Why This Project?
+## 💡 The Frustration That Led Here

+As an iPad Pro user, you've probably hit these walls:

+- **No JIT compilation** → Can't run VMs like UTM for local dev environments
+- **iPadOS 18 limitations** → No native terminal, no Docker, no proper IDEs
+- **Locked ecosystem** → Can't install the tools that make development productive
+- **Safari-only reality** → Limited by Apple's walled garden

+You have this **incredible hardware** (M4 chip, 120Hz display, all-day battery) but you're stuck using it as a glorified content consumption device.

-**Code from your iPad like a pro.** This script turns any cheap VPS ($5-10/month) into your personal cloud development machine.
-Access VS Code, Docker, Git, and full terminal from Safari on your iPad - no jailbreak, no workarounds, just pure development power.
+**This project fixes that.** Turn any $5/month VPS into your personal cloud development machine with full VS Code, Docker, Git, and terminal - all accessible from Safari.
+No jailbreak, no workarounds, just real development power.

 ### Perfect For:
 - 📱 **iPad Pro users** who want desktop-class development